Iampegassi/s5630014_software_Engineering/README.md

 +  `self.fc2 = nn.Linear(hidden_size, num_classes)` creates another fully connected layer with `hidden_size` input neurons and `num_classes` output neurons.
 +  `self.softmax = nn.Softmax(dim=1)` then applies the softmax activation function along the second dimension, commonly used for multi-class classification.

-For the training loop, using a batch size of 16, the dataset was split into 70% for training and 30% for validation.
-A multi-layer perceptron by Pytorch was used.
-It incorporates early stopping to prevent overfitting, checkpoints are saved periodically and utilizes Tensorboard for training visualisation.
-Input reshaping is performed for each batch, and loss and accuracy metrics are logged using Tensorboard ‘Summary Writer’.
+The training loop uses a batch size of 16, with a 70-30 split for training and validation.
+Running for 10 epochs, it employs PyTorch's multi-layer perceptron, utilizing `train_mlp` and `val_mlp` functions for training and validation.
+The code logs loss, accuracy, and implements early stopping based on validation accuracy.
+Checkpoints are saved at a specified frequency, and input reshaping is performed for each batch.
+Loss and accuracy metrics are recorded using Tensorboard's 'Summary Writer'.

-The 'val_mlp' function evaluates the model on the evaluation datasets and loss and accuracy metrics are computed.

 Results show that during training, the validation accuracy reached a maximum of approximately 46% after 10 epochs, and the corresponding validation loss was around 2.26.
 However, the accuracy did not improve further.
 The training process was completed, and the best model state was saved.